FabLabGharbiya/fabzero/readme.md

 - You will lose work
 - You will break things
 - You will not be able to find a solution immediately
+- image consists of small blocks called matrix
+- if i resize the image to smaller then try to revert it back again, that will destroy the image, it's better to make a new file

 ### How to install Ubuntu OS beside Windows 10